 Every month, answer the following questions:

 - What day are you ovulating?
 Is this earlier as / the same time as/ later than before you were on Vitex?

 - How many days does your luteal phase count (ovulation till period)?
 Is this longer than / just as long as / shorter than when you were not on it?

 - Compare your temperatures between charts before and on Vitex.
 Are your temperatures lower / the same / higher?

 - When you compare your before & after charts with these questions, you will know if it Vitex is working for you!

 What if you fall pregnant?

-Personally I don’t advise to continue with Vitex once you fall pregnant.
-This is not because experts advise against it, but when you know how Vitex works and how the pregnant body works, it does not make much sense.
+Personally, I don’t advise to continue with Vitex once you fall pregnant.
+This is not because experts advise against it, but when you know how it works and how the pregnant body works, it does not make much sense.